bitmakerla/estela/docs/estela/installation/helm-variables.md

 These variables define the estela behavior.

+{: .highlight }
-_Note_: The variables that already have an assigned value should not be modified, unless you have a deep understanding of estela.
+> The variables that already have an assigned value should not be modified, unless you have a deep understanding of estela.

 ### Global variables